GLOBAL MARKETS-Stocks rise after Russia steps back; gains fragile

 Both regions followed Wall Street's surge on Friday after Russia said it had finished military exercises close to the Ukrainian border, which the United States had criticised as provocative.

-"Fears over the conflict between Ukraine and Russia have receded for now, which is helping the market recover some ground," said Arnaud Scarpaci, fund manager at Montaigne Capital in Paris.
+"Fears over the conflict between Ukraine and Russia have receded for now, which is helping the market recover some ground," said Arnaud Scarpaci, fund manager at Montaigne Capital in Paris, saying that the recent

 "But this is mostly a technical bounce which should last just a few days."